 Here is an easy guide, but if you need help just let us know.
 Once you have done it please tell us – it all helps towards gaining Dark Sky Reserve status.

-We are looking for volunteers too to work with us to show the accreditors we are serious about protecting our dark skies.
+We are looking for volunteers too.
 Could you help by working with us to reduce light pollution in your community or business?
 We promise lots of publicity, plus plenty of support along the way.